Arian-Ott/Arian-Ott/README.md

   - LinkedIn: [in/arian-ott](https://linkedin.com/in/arian-ott)
 - ⚡ Fun fact:
   - I can write 8051 Assembly Microcontroller code (basic stuff only)
+  - It took me one year to fully transition from Java to Python.
+Though, I can code in Java as well :)

 Quick links: